-Make sure your plants get enough sunlight to produce healthy blossoms during the summer months.
+Ensure your plants get enough sunlight to produce healthy blossoms during summer.
 If it does not, the long and slender stems have the potential to grow rather drooping.
 And it is something that would be a shame, wouldn't it?

 Because yarrows cannot survive in damp soil, you need to ensure that the ground where you plant them has enough drainage.
 The ideal conditions for growing yarrows are soils that are dry to medium and sandy clay or sandy and loamy.
 The plant is encouraged not to grow in nutrient-rich soils as they can cause uncontrolled growth.
 For more information on the types of soil on your property, see our guide to the different soil types.

 This plant can survive in dry conditions and needs very little water to thrive.
-It is important to provide it moisture both when you are planting it and after you have divided it.
+It is important to provide moisture both when planting it and after you have divided it.
 However, beyond that point, if you water it an excessive amount, it will struggle and eventually topple over.

 The optimum conditions for growing Yarrow are warm climates, and this plant's weedy ancestry confers the ability to withstand extreme heat and humidity and prolonged periods of dryness.
 Therefore, you shouldn't be too concerned about the weather, at least not about the temperatures.